★ ARCADIA ★ HISTORIC IRRIGATED NEIGHBORHOOD

 Single-Agency Coverage

-Arcadia Phoenix Real Estate runs significantly safer than the East Phoenix submarket overall and approximately 60 percent below citywide Phoenix incident rates per CrimeGrade.
+Arcadia Phoenix Real Estate runs significantly safer than the East Phoenix submarket overall and 60 percent below citywide Phoenix incident rates per CrimeGrade.
 Violent crime is rare, with the small base rate concentrated along commercial corridors rather than residential streets.
 Property crime, primarily vehicle break-ins and theft from unlocked cars, is the most common report and runs heaviest along the Camelback Road and Indian School commercial strips after late evening hours.
 The interior residential streets between 44th and 68th, particularly the Arcadia Proper grid east of 56th Street, report among the lowest incident rates in central Phoenix.

 Jurisdictional coverage is single-agency: Phoenix Police Department Cactus Park Precinct, with patrol response times averaging under 7 minutes in non-emergency calls and under 4 minutes in priority calls.
 Verify current safety detail at CrimeGrade.org before any offer.